Shopify/polaris/polaris.shopify.com/content/components/tables/index-table.md

   - fileName: index-table-with-views-search-filter-sorting.tsx
     title: With saved views, search, filtering, and sorting
     description: An index table with saved views, search, filtering, sorting, and bulk actions
+  - fileName: index-table-with-disabled-rows.tsx
+    title: With disabled rows
+    description: An index table with saved views, search, filtering, sorting, and bulk actions
   - fileName: index-table-small-screen.tsx
     title: Small screen
     description: A small screen index table with simple items and no bulk actions, sorting, or filtering.